ShoutToMe/stm-sdk-android/setup.md

 4. Enter the location of the **shout-to-me-sdk-release.aar** file that you downloaded in Step 1. and then click **Finish**

 ## Client Access Token and Channel ID
+Developers will need to get a client access token and a channel ID from Shout to Me in order to use this SDK.
+A client access token is used to authorize the client app in HTTP calls.
+The channel ID represents a Shout to Me channel which is linked to the broadcaster/podcaster's account.
+You will need to [contact Shout to Me](http://www.shoutto.me/contact) in order to get the client access token and channel ID.
 After you receive the client access token and channel ID from Shout to Me, add the following &lt;service&gt; element to the &lt;application&gt; element in your AndroidManifest.xml:

 ```xml
 <application>